 - Double-sided adhesive tape (two strips for GPS, four for rear camera)

-This dashboard camera does not include a class 10 microSD card, which is required to record and save video.
+This vehicle dash camera does not include a class 10 microSD card, which is required to record and save video.
 You can buy a microSD card for around $15.

 The Kingslim also does not come with a cable that can connect the camera to your computer.
 You can connect your iPhone or Android to the Kingslim via Wi-Fi.
 The Kingslim app allows you to transfer saved videos cordlessly.
 However, this can take some time, especially when downloading 4K video.